 - Creating and validating the data definitions

-This process is being directed and validated by the Interim Data Governance Group which comprises senior data practitioners from across the University.
-It is the IDGG, along with selected IT Services projects, that is also responsible for identifying the priority admisnistrative data sets.
-Agreed definitions, sources and stewards will be recorded in the Casewise database and made accessible via Evolve (currently in development).
-In the meantime, this information is available on request from the project team.
+As with all IT projects, this one has a formal Project Board which is responsible for ensuring that the project is delivered to brief, on time and on budget.
+The processes listed above are being directed and validated by the Interim Data Governance Group (IDGG) which comprises senior data practitioners from across the University.
+It is the IDDG that is also responsible for identifying the priority administrative data sets.
+Agreed definitions, sources and stewards will be recorded in the Casewise database and made accessible via the Evolve Web user interface that is currently in development.
+In the meantime, information is available on request from the project team.

-Phase 2 started in August 2018 and runs to August 2020.
-For details of the schedule for work on specific data areas and opportunities for you to contribute, please contact the project team.
+Phase 2 started in August 2018, and the project is currently due to finish in July 2020.
+The Covid-19 pandemic will affect our timetable, however.
+For the latest information on the schedule for work on specific data areas and opportunities for you to contribute, please contact the project team.

-- Reduced effort required to specify the data sets needed for business system integrations and reports, and easier identification of the trusted source for that data.
+- Reduced effort required to specify the data sets needed for business systems, their integrations and reports, and easier identification of the right source for that data

 - Greater confidence that administrative data is being reused accurately, and increased data-management capability